 Varieties such as Brachyclada have a restricted range and grow in protected areas such as Joshua Tree.

 Named after the ancient Greek city of Opus, this cactus species only grows up to 3” to 16” inches in height.

 But, it features numerous flattened blue-gray or gray-green pads, which are spineless, fleshy, and have multiple tiny reddish-brown bristles.

 Known as glochids, these bristles are sharp and pointed and can easily penetrate the skin.

 Hence, you need to exercise caution while handling the plant.

 Flowering and Fragrance

-Prickly pear cactus produces large bell-shaped showy wildflowers from spring to early summer on sunken areoles.
+Prickly pear cactus produces large bell-shaped, showy wildflowers on sunken areoles from spring to early summer.

-The flowers have pink to rose or magenta-purple color and are borne singly on the edges of the fleshy pads.
+The flowers have a pink to rose or magenta-purple colors and are borne singly on the edges of the fleshy pads.